The Original Flag

 The Empire Flag

-On 6th October 1897, the original flag was changed, as the pennants were transformed to rectangles.
-At this point, the green represented the country’s fertile land, the yellow it’s natural wealth and Christianity and the red, the power and faith of the nation.
+On 6th October 1897, the original Ethiopian flag was changed, as the pennants were transformed to rectangles.
+At this point, the green representing the country’s fertile land, the yellow it’s natural wealth and Christianity and the red, the power and faith of the nation.
 In early 19 century the colors were re-arranged and the Lion of Judah bearing a cross, features on the central stripe was featured in the center of the flag.

 The Imperial Flag

-In 1949 a new flag was introduced for His Imperial Majesty Haile Selassie portraying the empire flag encircled by the collar of the Order of Solomon’s Seal featuring a Shield of David or Star of David with a cross, at each corner and in the bottom middle of the flag.
+In 1949 a flag was introduced for His Imperial Majesty Haile Selassie portraying the empire flag with encircled by the collar of the Order of Solomon’s Seal featuring a Shield of David or Star of David with a cross, at each corner and in the bottom middle of the flag.

 The People’s Democratic Republic of Ethiopia Flag